 The Next Style option specifies which style will be automatically applied when you press Enter or Return after applying a particular style.
 It also lets you apply different styles to multiple paragraphs in a single action.

-For example, suppose you have three styles for formatting a newspaper column: Title, Byline, and Body.
+For example, suppose that you have three styles for formatting a newspaper column: Title, Byline, and Body.
 Title uses Byline for Next Style, Byline uses Body for Next Style, and Body uses [Same Style] for Next Style.
 If you select an entire article, including the title, the author’s byline, and the paragraphs in the article, and then apply the Title style using the special “Next Style” command in the context menu, the article’s first paragraph will be formatted with the Title style, the second paragraph will be formatted with the Byline style, and all other paragraphs will be formatted with the Body style.

 If the text includes formatting overrides or character styles, the context menu also lets you remove overrides, character styles, or both.